thingsboard/thingsboard.github.io/docs/trendz/anomaly/refresh-reprocess.md

 * **Date Range:** Time range for reprocessing anomalies.
 * **Items for Anomaly Reprocess:** Devices or assets to process during the reprocess.
 * **Enable Anomaly Creation Toggle:** If enabled, alarms will be automatically created for anomalies found during reprocess.
+* **Enable Saving Telemetry Toggle:** If enabled, telemetry will be saved to ThingsBoard.
+This toggle could be enabled only if refresh and saving telemetry to ThingsBoard is enabled for the current anomaly model.

+**Note:** Telemetry will only be saved to ThingsBoard if anomaly refresh is enabled *and* the **Enable Saving Anomaly Data** toggle is active in anomaly refresh settings.
 **Note:** During reprocess, all previously saved anomalies in the selected time range for the selected items (for the current model) will be overwritten.

-**Note:** Telemetry will only be saved to ThingsBoard if anomaly refresh is enabled *and* the **Enable Saving Anomaly Data** toggle is active in anomaly refresh settings.

 ## Next Steps